marlonecobos/nichevol/cran-comments.md

 * References to scientific publications related to the theoretical background and methods used in this package have been added to DESCRIPTION.
-* All examples that take < 5 are running now.
+* All examples that take < 5 sec are running now.
 * Only examples that necessarily take > 5 sec will not run.
 * Examples that necessarily write information will do so in a temporal directory.
+* In other examples writing information in the user's home filespace is avoided by leaving the argument save as default (FALSE).
-* All messages printed by our function are now done using `message()`.
+* All messages printed by our functions are now done using `message()`.
 * Changed user's par() settings are now reset with an immediate call of `on.exit()`.

 **Aditional comments**

-* Writing information in the user's home filespace is not allowed for most of the functions that can do so by setting the argument save to its default FALSE.
 * The main scientific publication describing the theoretical background of phylogenetic analyses and methods used in this package is in the second round of reviews in the journal Evolution.
 Once the manuscript is published we will